-'''

-mv 'MyFont for Powerline.otf' ~/.fonts/
+mv 'SomeFont for Powerline.otf' ~/.fonts/

-'''

-2. Update font cache for the path you moved the font to (you may need to be root to update the cache for system-wide paths):
+2. Update font cache for the path the font was moved to (root priveleges may be needed for updating font cache for some paths):

-'''

 fc-cache -vf ~/.fonts/

-'''

-After installing the patched font you need to update Gvim or your terminal emulator to use the patched font.
+After installing patched font terminal emulator, GVim or whatever application powerline should work with must be configured to use the patched font.
 The correct font usually ends with for Powerline.

-If you can't see the custom symbols, please close all instances of your terminal emulator.
-You may need to restart X for the changes to take effect.
+If custom symbols cannot be seen then try closing all instances of the terminal emulator.
+X server may need to be restarted for the changes to take effect.

-If you still can't see the custom symbols, double-check that you have installed the font to a valid X font path.
+If custom symbols still can't be seen then double-check that the font have been installed to a valid X font path.